Episode Reviews (18)

 Seth seems to know nothing about the subject matter of domestic abuse, or how to make black comedy.

 You see, first of all black comedy can be done the right way, IE Monty python but there was nothing funny in this episode.
 The episode tries to tackle a very serious subject matter like domestic abuse, but instead it's like trying to study a whale in sea world rather than the ocean.
 First of all aside from being an asshole, Jeff is very unrealistic and over the top.
 Real abusive relationships don't have abusers that are that extreme, and abuse victims are not that helpless and submissive to their abusers, they do want to get out of their abusive relationships, idiot.
+But sometimes they only stay because of a variety of reasons such as Brenda needing Jeff to survive, or vice versa, or Jeff threatening to kill Brenda if she leaves.
 Trust me I have studied this issue before, and read about it on the news.
-But then we get the moral that in order to get out of an abusive relationship for good, you have to kill the abuser.
+But then we get the moral that in order to get out of an abusive relationship for good, you have to kill the abuser and it's the victim's fault for being in an abusive relationship in the first place.
 IT'S NOT FUNNY!
 FYI Jeff committed domestic abuse in front of four people, he should have been arrested on the spot.
 I admit the iraq lobster did provide some comedic relief, but the rest of the episode is just not funny.
 But here's the big elephant in the room, this episode aired right after Seahorse seashell party.
 In that episode they said you should stay in an abusive relationship for the benefit of the abuser, and called Meg out on standing up for herself, in this episode Brenda is called out for not standing up for herself and it says you should not be in an abusive relationship.
 Seth, that is 100% hypocrisy right there.
 When a comedy show is filled with issues that involve politics, abuse, and other serious issues the wrong way, it becomes mean spirited, whiny, and annoying.
 If you really want to do black comedy the right way, watch some episodes of Courage the cowardly dog, one in particular is, The Mask.
 It did everything you want to tackle, the right way.moreless

 I've finally figured out WHY these episodes that are great in Seth's mind are starting to suck.